updated

 The Project is a large, 100+ acre rain forest reserve 8 kilometers (!) into the rural mountains of Costa Rica.
 The cabin is often in the clouds, literally!
 On the property, we have over a kilometer of crystal clear river frontage, small waterfalls, and gorgeous mountainous terrain, plus all the animals that inhabit these places!
 We purchased the property in early 2024 from a biologist who first described a new species of frog that he found on this property.

 It is co-owned by myself (Coleman) and my childhood best friend (Hunter) from the midwest United States.
-I am living on the property with my fiancee (Audrey), where we are normally working on the land, cooking, bathing in the swimming hole, hiking and exploring the largely untouched property, or reading, playing cards and unwinding for the night.
-Prior to moving down here, I worked in finance, and my fiancee was a chef.
-My best friend/co-owner is a pilot in the US.
-We are all 25 years old.
+When on the property, we are normally working on the land, cooking, bathing in the swimming hole, hiking and exploring the largely untouched property, or reading, playing cards and unwinding for the night (or waiting out the rain!).
+Prior to moving down here, I worked in finance, and Hunter is a pilot in the US.
+We are both 26 years old.

 These days we are in the *very* early stages of creating a desirable stay for people trapped in the "grind" back home who are seeking an affordable way to have a mental reset, extend a vacation, or simply have a new and wildly unique experience to take back home!